BBC Knowledge (international): Launch and closure dates

-BBC Knowledge was first launched in Singapore on mio TV (Now in Singtel TV) in July 2007.
+BBC Knowledge was first launched in Singapore on mio TV (Now in Singtel TV) on 29 July 2007.
 It has been available on now TV in Hong Kong since October 2007 and on the Cyfrowy Polsat digital satellite platform in Poland from December 2007 (Cyfra Plus in Poland plans its launch only on 1 Feb 2011 due to prior exclusive BBC deals with Polsat).
 BBC Knowledge launched in Indonesia on Indovision in April 2008, and in South Africa on DStv in September 2008.
 It has since also launched in the Scandinavian countries in November 2008 when it replaced BBC Prime on Canal Digital and several cable systems.
 It was launched in Australia on Foxtel and Optus Television on 1 November 2008; in South Korea on CJ HelloVision on 1 December 2008 and on GS Gangnam Broadcasting on 26 May 2009.

 In June 2009, citing the lack of viewership, the BBC terminated its carriage deal with SingTel's mio TV to air BBC Knowledge, (along with CBeebies and BBC Lifestyle), and entered into an agreement with StarHub TV to carry the channels from 1 August 2009, and in Romania on 31 December 2010.

 BBC Knowledge was launched on Cable TV Hong Kong on 29 October 2009.

 The channel was launched in New Zealand in March 2011 replacing the Documentary Channel following that channel's sale to BBC Studios.

 From 1 March 2011 the channel is broadcast in Italy too.
 It's visible, in standard definition until 1 March 2016.

 On 13 August 2013 the channel launched on Digiturk in Turkey.

 On 1 February 2015, BBC Knowledge launched on Australian IPTV service Fetch TV.

 The New Zealand BBC Knowledge channel was replaced by a localized version of BBC Earth on 22 October 2018.

-The final BBC Knowledge channel in Australia was relaunched as a localized version of BBC Earth on 10 October 2019, therefore ending the use of the BBC Knowledge brand after 15 years.
+The final BBC Knowledge channel in Australia was relaunched as a localized version of BBC Earth on 10 October 2019, therefore ending the use of the BBC Knowledge brand after 12 years.